Kurrawong/gssa-vocabs/user-guide.md

 Now, add the concepts that will fall under this vocabulary.
 For example, we add Basalt, a top concept of the vocabulary.

+> TODO: Add diagram with concept scheme and concept.

 ```turtle
 :basalt
     a skos:Concept ;